redhat-best-practices-for-k8s/certsuite/CATALOG.md

 Property|Description
 ---|---
 Unique ID|performance-max-resources-exec-probes
-Description|The entire cluster's worth of pods needs to have less than or equal to 10 exec probes and ensure that resources of periodSeconds is more from 10.
+Description|The entire cluster's worth of pods needs to have less than or equal to 10 exec probes and ensure that resources of periodSeconds is more from 10
 Suggested Remediation|The entire cluster's worth of pods needs to have less than or equal to 10 exec probes.
-Best Practice Reference|No Doc Link - Far Edge Exception Process|min-resources-periodSeconds Tags|faredge,performance
+Best Practice Reference|No Doc Link - Far Edge Exception Process|min resources periodSeconds Tags|faredge,performance
 |**Scenario**|**Optional/Mandatory**|
 |Extended|Optional|